Heifer names Pietro Turilli Europe vice president

 Officer has experience with UN International Fund for Agricultural Development

 LITTLE ROCK, Ark.
 (Sept.
-27, 2010) Heifer International announced today that Pietro Turilli, a former evaluation officer with the United Nations International Fund for Agricultural Development (IFAD) in Rome, is the new vice president of the organization's Central and Eastern European area program.
+27, 2010) – Heifer International announced today that Pietro Turilli, a former evaluation officer with the United Nations International Fund for Agricultural Development (IFAD) in Rome, is the new vice president of the organization's European area program.

-"Pietro's work with IFAD, as well as his knowledge of Heifer's sustainable development model, holds great promisefor the people of Central and Eastern Europe as well as for Heifer itself."
+"Pietro's work with IFAD, as well as his knowledge of Heifer's sustainable development model, holds great promise—for the people of Europe as well as for Heifer itself."

 Prior to his work as an evaluator for IFAD, Turilli was a country program manager at IFAD in the Near East and North Africa regional division.
 In that role he managed, developed and directly supervised country strategies and an investment portfolio which reached more than $USD 80 million in a number of different countries, including Albania, Armenia, Georgia, Macedonia, Moldova and Romania.